Junior-22/chat-app/README.md

 ● The app can also be run through an emulator on your desktop via Expo

-<h3>Setup database</h3>
+## Setup database

-Create a google Firebase/Firestore account for storage. <a href="https://firebase.google.com/docs/web/setup">Check the firebase manual</a>
+Create a google Firebase/Firestore account for storage.
+[Check the firebase manual](https://firebase.google.com/docs/web/setup")

-1. Sign in to your <a href="https://firebase.google.com/">Google Firebase account</a>
+1. Sign in to your [Google Firebase account](https://firebase.google.com/)

 2. Click on "create a project" and follow the steps.
 Choose test mode then start a collection, ("Auto-ID" to generate a random Document ID).